See who plans to build what in your part of Woking

 Hoe Valley

-2023/0958: Erection of a part two-storey, part single-storey rear extension following demolition of existing rear conservatory.
-2 Watts Lea, Horsell Birch, Horsell
+2023/0960: Erection of a detached single-storey dwelling to the rear of 152 High Street, with associated car parking, tree works and landscaping.
+Land adjacent to 152 High Street, Old Woking

-2023/0957: Certificate of Proposed Lawful Development for a hip-to-gable roof extension, rear dormer and installation of three front roof lights.
-2 Watts Lea, Horsell Birch, Horsell
+2023/0973: Certificate of Proposed Lawful Development for a rear dormer window, two front roof lights and removal of chimney.
+53 Ford Road, Old Woking

 Mount Hermon